-- A. (14) As shown in the traffic analysis for Phase I, II, III and IV of the Combined Projects, external vehicle trips shall be limited to 8,537 P.M. peak hour trips (3,140 enter trips/5,397 exit trips) for the Project or the Combined Project.
-The Developer shall not be entitled to a Final Site Plan approval which would result in the cumulative number of external p.m. peak hour trips for the Combined Projects to exceed this limit, and no further Final Site Plan approvals shall be granted unless the Developer uses the notice of change procedure to revise the traffic analysis and provide mitigation for any additional impacts. - A.(15) The applicant shall be responsible for the costs of all traffic lights attributable to it's development. - A.(16) A road dedicated to Manatee County (that is non-CDD road) shall be constructed between University Parkway and Masters Avenue at a location approved by the Transportation Director.
-The location of the road shall be shown with the first Final Site Plan approved after October 19, 2004.
+- A.(10) Access to and from the site will be in accordance with state and local access regulations unless limited by the General Development Plan or any conditions placed thereon, whichever is most restrictive. - A.(11) As shown in the revised and updated traffic analysis for Phase I, II, III and IV of the Project, net external P.M. peak hour vehicle trips shall be limited to 5,161 which includes net new external trips, pass-by trips, and Lakewood Ranch Corporate Park captured trips 2329 enter trips/2,832 exit trips) for the Project.
+The Developer shall not be entitled to a Final Site Plan approval which would result in the number of external p.m. peak hour trips for the Project to exceed this limit, and no further Final Site Plan approvals shall be granted unless the Developer uses the statutory procedure to revise the traffic analysis and provide mitigation for any additional impacts. - A.(12) The applicant shall be responsible for the costs of all traffic lights attributable to the development. - A.(13) A road dedicated to Manatee County (that is non-CDD road) shall be constructed between University Parkway and Masters Avenue at a location approved by the Public Works Department.
+The location of the road shall be shown with the first Final Site Plan

+- approved after October 19, 2004.
 The roadway shall be constructed with Phase IV of the development.
-Timing of construction within Phase IV will be determined by the Board of County Commissioners during approval of said phase. - A.(17) The Notice to Buyers shall be included in the Declaration of Covenants and Restrictions, and in the sales contract or a separate addendum to the sales contract, and in the Final Site Plan and shall include language informing prospective homeowners of the construction of a future north-south roadway described in Stipulation A.16 above. - A.(18) At the time of Preliminary Site Plan, Final Site Plan and Construction Plan approval for each phase of the project the developer shall be responsible for any additional on-site or off-site transportation operational and safety improvements attributable to this project, as determined by the Public Works Department, and in accordance with LDC Section 722.1.3.4., as well as any capacity improvements associated with the issuance of a Certificate of Level of Service. - A.(19) Developer shall provide Funding Commitments if not funded by others in a legally enforceable commitment, for the following transportation improvements required for traffic circulation and safety prior to the issuance of the first Certificate of Occupancy for any structure in Phase IV: the construction of an additional northbound left turn lane from Honore Ave. onto University Parkway and an additional westbound left turn lane from University Parkway onto Honore Ave.
-In the event one or both of these transportation improvements are funded in a legally enforceable commitment or constructed by others within three years from date of payment, Manatee County shall refund the sum paid back to the Developer attributable to the completed improvement.
+Timing of construction within Phase IV will be determined by the Board of County Commissioners during approval of said phase. - A.(14) The Notice to Buyers shall be included in the Declaration of Covenants and Restrictions, and in the sales contract or a separate addendum to the sales contract, and in the Final Site Plan and shall include language informing prospective homeowners of the construction of a future north-south roadway described in Stipulation A.13 above. - A.(15) At the time of Preliminary Site Plan, Final Site Plan and Construction Plan approval for each phase of the project the developer shall be responsible for any additional on-site or off-site transportation operational and safety improvements attributable to this project, as determined by the Public Works Department, and in accordance with LDC Section 722.1.3.4., as well as any capacity improvements associated with the issuance of a Certificate of Level of Service.